Don't Miss the Magic of El Yunque Rainforest. Reserve & Pay Later

 - Pros of staying in Dorado: The Luis Muñoz Marin (SJU) airport is 30-45 minutes from the resort area in Dorado.
 Nice charming town to explore.

 - Cons of staying in Dorado: You’ll need a car rental to explore more beaches and attractions around the island, however, there are plenty of tours that provide transportation to and from major attractions.

 - Getting Around: You’ll need a car rental for a few days if you wish to explore interesting places around Puerto Rico at your own pace.
 You may wish to book a tour that handles all the logistics.

 Top Rated Resorts in Dorado, Puerto Rico

 It may come as a surprise that we list Manati as a place to stay, but we are including it because we’ve heard of many visitors asking for recommendations on where to stay in order to enjoy the Mar Chiquita and the beaches of the north.
 Manati is not touristy, if you are the type of traveler that basically needs a clean comfortable hotel, you’re renting a car in order to explore the island, Manati is a great choice in the north.
 The town is on the central north side with three beautiful beaches, and a good starting point to explore more of the north.
-Be sure not to miss the amazing caves along the north and central karst region.
-You can dine at local restaurants, bakeries and there are plenty of American chain restaurants you will recognize.
+Be sure not to miss the amazing caves of Puerto Rico along the north and central karst region.
+You can dine at local restaurants, and bakeries and there are plenty of American chain restaurants you will recognize.